Here's What's Happening in the Life of the Church

 Foodie Tour's... where friends meet friends!
 Our Foodie Tours are a wonderful opportunity to get to know others from the church in a casual setting.

-With each, register on the Central HUB so the restaurant will know how many are attending.
+With both, please register on the Central HUB so the restaurant will know how many are attending.
 We will meet at the restaurant and each guest will cover their own meal.

 Other coming events: